SerpentByte/compresstraj/README.md

-# Compression of Molecular Dynamics trajectories using AutoEncoders
+# Compression of biomolcular simulation trajectories using AutoEncoders

-This package provides a set of functions and classes to process molecular dynamics (MD) trajectories and implement autoencoders for dimensionality reduction and reconstruction of trajectory data.
+This package provides a set of functions and classes to process biomolecular simulation trajectories and implement autoencoders for dimensionality reduction and reconstruction of trajectory data.
 The package uses PyTorch, PyTorch Lightning, and MDAnalysis for these purposes.

 ## Dependencies
 - numpy